njkremer/AdditionalMockingTools/README.md

 So now when `[SomeClass someMethod]` is called then the string "stubbed value" will be returned.

 ### Stubbing with Selectors
-In addition to using the `when:thenReturn` way of stubbing you can stub using a `@selector` as well:
+In addition to using the `when:thenReturn:` way of stubbing you can stub using a `@selector` as well:

 ```objc
 [mock whenSelector:@selector(someMethod) thenReturn:@"stubbed value"];